n6g7/chapter/README.md

  - [ ] Autofill book data from ISBN
  - [ ] Default book image
  - [ ] Hido "from to" on stock books
- - [ ] Pre-fill book status when I click on "add a book" in a shelf
  - [ ] Add book tags to filter them
  - [ ] Mobile app to scan barcodes and automatically add books to the library